What Are The Disadvantages Of Electronic Toys?

 Decreased Patience

-This diminished patience not only impacts a child’s ability to focus and engage but also affects their ability to cope with frustration and setbacks in real-life situations.
+This diminished patience not only impacts a child’s ability to focus and engage but also makes it harder to handle real-world frustration and disappointment without reacting strongly.

 Excessive Materialism